 Sears was the first official president of Illinois Wesleyan University and served from 1855 until 1857.
 He was born in New York in 1820 but spent most of his life in Ohio.
 He graduated from Wesleyan University in Connecticut in 1841.
 Before his presidency, he held the dual position of librarian and Professor of Ancient Languages and Literature.

 We have a lot of interesting things here at the Tate Archives and Special Collections in the Ames Library.
 We have old letterman jackets, the shovel used for almost every building’s groundbreaking since Presser, and an old student publication issue that included a packaged condom!
-Recently, we discovered what has got to be the most interesting Archival discovery of all time: the whiskers from a man-eating tiger slain by an alum during his time in India!
+Recently, we discovered what has got to be the most interesting Archival discovery of all time: the whiskers from a man-eating tigress slain by an alum during his time in India!
 How cool is that?

 These tiger whiskers were folded into a letter written by 1907 Wesleyan alumnus Frank D. Campbell that was in his biographical file.